-Only one weight indication or dimensional indication may be used throughout the document.
-Choose kilograms or pounds and centimetres or inches.
+\ Only one weight indication or dimensional indication may be used throughout the document.
+Choose kilograms or pounds and centimetres or inches organization or similar body on whose authority the weighing list is drawnup.

-MM.
-WEIGHING LIST - TRUCK 3 AXLE, EGOM 4.4.7,
+LL.
+WEIGHING LIST - TRUCK 4 AXLE EGOM 4.4.8

-Weighing list - truck 3 axles (fill-in instruction)
+Weighing list - truck 4 axles (fill-in instruction)